cupcake/contract/README.md

   mapping (
     address => uint8
   ) claimsMade;
   //
+  // the uid string from the NFC tag
+  //
+  uint64 uid;
+  //
+  // the address that must have signed for a claim transaction to be valid
+  //
+  address tagAuthority;
+  //
   // TODO: Decide if this is needed.
   // Indicates if the claimable asset is an NFT that does not support the ERC-1155 standard